WebEntity/Installation-guide-for-GitLab-on-OS-X/README.md

 Try connecting to the new database with the new user

 	sudo -u git -H mysql -u git -pPASSWORD_HERE -D gitlabhq_production

+#### postgresql

+Connect to postgres database

+	psql postgres

+> If this operation gives you an error `psql: could not connect to server: No such file or directory` check that you are using psql from homebrew (not the one which is installed with Mac OS X).
+You can find all of the installed psql with `which -a psql`.
+To fix that you can use fully qualified path to psql or just fix `$PATH` variable by placing path to homebrew `bin` before others.

+Login to PostgreSQL

+	psql -d postgres

+Create a user for GitLab.

+	postgres=# CREATE USER git;

+Create the GitLab production database & grant all privileges on database

+	postgres=# CREATE DATABASE gitlabhq_production OWNER git;

+Quit the database session

+	postgres=# \q

+Try connecting to the new database with the new user

+	sudo -u git -H psql -d gitlabhq_production

 ### 6. Install ruby